 - Reporting to the CES Board and Audit Committee, including thematic reporting.
-Quarterly reporting is provided to the CES Audit Committee, where the Head of Operational Internal Audit attends to summarise the output within the reporting period and provide an opinion on a number of key risk themes. - Reporting to the CES Executive Committee, where the Head of Operational Internal Audit presents a summary of the key successes/challenges within the period. - Internal Audit reports.
-In addition to the audit client, Internal Audit reports are issued to all executive management and relevant members of the business and the external auditor.
+Quarterly reporting is provided to the CES Audit Committee, where the Key Function Holder (KFH) for Internal Audit for CES (who is also the Head of Operational Internal Audit) attends to summarise the output within the reporting period and provide an opinion on a number of key risk themes. - Reporting to the CES Executive Committee, where the KFH for Internal Audit for CES presents a summary of the key successes/challenges within the period. - In addition to the audit client, Internal Audit reports are issued to all executive management and relevant members of the business and the external auditor.
 Reporting of issues focuses on describing the control breakdown or failure, who was responsible, and the risk that has materialised or could potentially materialise.
 In response to the issues raised by Internal Audit, management are required to document the steps they are taking to address the issue, provide a realistic timescale and, importantly, the action is assigned a single owner to enhance accountability.